 Since I was now spending a large chunk of my day away from my little one.
 I felt like every minute I was not at work I should be spending time with her.
 I felt guilty doing anything for myself away from her.

 Related Post – Overcoming Postpartum Self-Doubt

-For the first bit, I didn’t do anything for myself on evenings or weekends.
+There was a period of time that while my little one was awake I didn’t do anything for myself on evenings or weekends.
 Or if I did, I would bring my little one along or have my friends come over to my place.

 Which wasn’t always terrible.
 We had just moved into a new home so a lot of our friends wanted to come and see the renovations we had done.

-Honestly, I do not know how to get over the mom guilt I feel when I don’t spend every minute I can with my little one.
+Honestly, I do not know how to get over the mom-guilt I feel when I don’t spend every minute I can with my little one.
 But I’m slowly taking more and more time for myself when I can.
 And I am just learning to be okay with that.

 Since going back to work after maternity leave I am navigating being a mom, a teacher, a wife, having mom guilt and what all of that means for my identity.
 I don’t have any of the answers, but I’m learning every day.

 It is not uncommon for women to feel maternal separation anxiety when returning to work.